HYBRID EVENT: You can participate in person at Valencia, Spain or Virtually from your home or work.

 Biography:

 Motivating and talented Biochemistry Professor, driven to inspire students to pursue academic and personal excellence.
-Consistently strive to create a challenging and engaging learning environment in which students become lifelong learners.
 Exceptional track record of research success with multiple published articles.
-Dr. Preeti Sharma is currently working in the Department of Biochemistry, Autonomous State Government Medical College, Uttar Pradesh, India, deeply involved in teaching and research.
-Her area of research has been interdisciplinary including Drug Metabolism, Pharmacokinetics and Inflammatory Markers, and Immunology.
-She has more than 135 publications (research and review articles) with high citations and few in the phase of communications.
-She also wrote 2 books on Bio-organic Chemistry and the Basics of Immunology.
-She is a member of various professional bodies and has participated and presented a number of papers in national and international conferences.
-She is frequently invited as an international speaker and currently, she is a global cooperative research consultant.
-She is credited with a number of ICMR (Indian Council of Medical Research)-STS-funded projects and has guided and co-guided a number of Ph.D. and MD students in the field of Medical Biochemistry.
-She is awarded the International Scientist Award in 2020 and the research excellence award in 2021, the International education award in 2021 for his exceptional contribution to research & teaching respectively.
-During the pandemic, she has been deeply involved in covid related research.
-Her contributions to covid-19 research in published in various publications and recently she was awarded the Uttar Pradesh Government DGME corona worrier award 2022.
+Dr. Preeti Sharma is currently working at Autonomous State Medical College, Fatehpur, UP, India, deeply involved in teaching and research.
+Her area of research has been interdisciplinary including Drug Metabolism, Pharmacokinetics and Inflammatory Markers, Immunology.
+She has more than 140 publications with high citation and few in phase of communication.
+She also wrote 2 books, and guided and coguided many MD and Ph.D students.
+She is member of various professional bodies and has participated and presented number of papers in national and international conferences.
+She is frequently invited as international speaker.
+She is awarded with many international and National Scientific Awards for exceptional contribution to research & teaching.

 Watsapp